 - HOUR: It is the number of hours

-- MILLISECONDS: It is the second’s field, including fractional parts,
+- MILLISECONDS: It is the second’s field, including fractional parts.

-- MINUTE: It is the minute (0-59) or a number of minutes.
+- MINUTE: It is the minute (0-59) or several minutes.

 - MONTH: The number of months (1-12).